the colors of a chamber quartet

 Cartagena and inspiration

 The Cloister of La Merced has a large central patio where the musicians of the Guadagnini quartet walk.
 In the center, a bust of Gabriel García Márquez holds the Nobel’s ashes.
 Laurent Marfaing looks at him and says to The viewer: “It is one of the most shocking things that have happened to us.
-When one arrives and sees the Nobel, after having read it and knowing that he is such an important writer, one begins to see the characters in his work, the color and freedom of a place where he traveled.
+When one arrives and sees the Nobel, following having read it and knowing that he is such an important writer, one begins to see the characters in his work, the color and freedom of a place where he traveled.
 That brings us many images ”.

 We sat in a corner of the patio.
 Amaury Coeytaux is generous and warm with his words.
 This violinist performed live for Radio France the Sonata Ysaÿe when I was only eleven years old.
 After long time and study, he became principal violin of the Orchester d’Auvergne in 2008.
 In 2017, he joined the Modigliani quartet.

 Laurent Marfaing, founder of the quartet, says that Cartagena is wonderful.
-We talk about the city, what it’s like to be a teacher and, of course, the music they play.
+We talk regarding the city, what it’s like to be a teacher and, of course, the music they play.
 Before the questions asked, the musicians complement their answers; it seems that they are always connected in the same movement and beat.

 It is his first time in Cartagena.
 How do they feel in the city?